 - Our teaching staff are members of the Centre for European and International Studies Research (CEISR), the UK's largest research centre of its kind.

-- Combine your interests by studying another subject with your primary course such, leading to degrees such as BA (Hons) International Relations with Politics, BA (Hons) International Relations with International Development, BA (Hons) History with Politics or BA (Hons) History with Sociology.
+- Combine your interests by studying another subject with your primary course, leading to degrees such as BA (Hons) International Relations with Politics, BA (Hons) International Relations with International Development, BA (Hons) History and Politics or BA (Hons) History with Sociology.